drteeth/elixir-es-cqrs/slides.md

 # Indexing
 * Speed up reads by creating alternative indexes behind the scenes
+* Alternative structure
 * Optimized for particular read patterns
 * Requires domain knowledge
 * Sacrifices write speed

 ???

-* SQL is great, but when all our joins are slow because of sequencial scans, we add indexs to get our performance back.
+# Indexing

+Sequentially reading from source tables is slow, so we use indexing

+* Speed up reads by creating alternative indexes behind the scenes
+* Alternative structure
+  * Separate map of the documents based on some field
-* Indexes are alternative representations of our data, optimized for a particular read pattern.
+* Optimized for particular read patterns
-* They require domain knowledge to implement
+* Requires domain knowledge
+  * UI design informs which indexes are important
+* Sacrifices write speed
   * Each index adds cost to write time so that strong consistency is always observed.

 Hang on to the idea of multiple, domain-informed representations